Using Text As A Container For More Text In Photoshop

 You can click back inside the empty box where the eyeball icon was displayed to make the layer visible again.

-With the text hidden, only the path is now visible:
+With the text hidden, only the path we created a moment ago is now visible:

 Step 8: Click Inside The Path, But Don't Type Just Yet